1. Home

 Another way the food you consume contributes to greenhouse emissions is through transport.
 For food items to be available to you at your local store or supermarket, they often undergo several long-distance journeys by plane, cargo ship, and truck.
 This is especially true for uncommon and non-perishable food items.

-For instance, 78% of the tilapia consumed in the US is imported from China.
-Before it gets to your dinner table, it will either arrive in the country by sea or air.
-From there, depending on where you live, it will have to be transported by road to the wholesaler, and then transported again to your retailer.
-By covering such large distances, the carbon emissions for each product increase significantly.
+Before they get to your dinner table, they may arrive in the country by sea or air.
+From there, depending on where you live, it may need to be transported by road to the wholesaler, and then transported again to your retailer.
+The carbon emissions for products increase significantly with each long journey they take.
 Eating local food can go a long way towards reducing those emissions.

 Additionally, the animal products you consume, especially red meat and dairy, are a key factor to greenhouse gas emissions.
 The high rates of production required to meet consumer demand is energy-intensive and results in a lot of carbon emissions.
 Because of this, a plant based diet typically has a lower carbon footprint.